 \begin{rem} Systems \eqref{aeq} and \eqref{beq} are guaranteed to have at least one solution, corresponding to the functions in \eqref{Phi01}.
 Let us stress that \eqref{ab2salpha} is claimed to hold only for this solution.
-Note however that at this stage it is not claimed to be unique.
-Such uniqueness is crucial if the asymptotics of $\sigma^2(n)$ and $\alpha(n)$ are to be derived from \eqref{ab2salpha}.
-It is verified asymptotically as $n\to\infty$ in Theorem \ref{thm3} in the next section. \end{rem}
+Note, however, that at this stage, uniqueness is not claimed.
+Such uniqueness is crucial if the asymptotics of $\sigma ^{2}(n)$ and $\alpha (n)$ are to be derived from \eqref{ab2salpha}.
+It is verified asymptotically as $n\to \infty $ in Theorem \ref{thm3} in the next section. \end{rem}